 ABOUT THE ENDOMETRIOSIS RESEARCH CENTER: Welcome!
 We're glad you're here.
 The ERC was founded in early 1997 by Executive Director Michelle E. Marvel with the vision of addressing the ongoing need for international endometriosis awareness, advocacy, support, education, legislative efforts and research facilitation.
 Since our founding, we have been giving a voice to those with the disease.
-We were among the first, and most influential, of endometriosis organizations to be formed; we have long enjoyed working with various newcomer organizations over the years to present a unified voice on this disease.
+We were among the first endometriosis organizations to be formed and have long enjoyed working with various newcomer organizations over the years to present a unified voice on this disease.

 We are an established presence in the worldwide endometriosis community, working with the best of the international research and healthcare industry to make a positive global impact.
 The ERC also believes ALL research is worthwhile, no matter how large or small the study initiative may be.
 To that end, we assist industry leaders with developmental studies and data collection on the disease; lobby the National Institutes of Health and similar foundations in support of various research grants; and so much more.
 We are always actively involved in ongoing research, ranging from recruitment for clinical trials on proprietary new treatments to participation in genetic research studies for various biotech companies focused on the discovery of novel therapeutics and diagnostics to address significant unmet needs in endometriosis.
 We were also the coordinators of the world's first self-collection kit and testing method to attempt to provide a screening system for the illness.
-The preliminary results were promising, particularly for undiagnosed women and adolescents, and this novel work quickly became a primary area of focus for the global biotech community.
-The ERC has also previously conducted a study into a potential relationship between the use of 'Menstrual Cup devices and Endometriosis' in association with the esteemed President of Associated Pharmacologists & Toxicologists and Author of the prestigious ReproTox Database.
+The preliminary results were promising, particularly for undiagnosed women and adolescents, and this novel work quickly became a primary area of focus for the global biotech community today.
+The ERC has also previously conducted a study in association with the esteemed President of Associated Pharmacologists & Toxicologists and Author of the prestigious ReproTox Database.

 Our organization performed a large product focus study involving the first unique, all-natural topical product designed specifically for menstrual cramping, as well as on similar products including a specially-designed heating pad for women and girls with the disease.
 Our early involvement paved the way for further product developments which are now being embraced by other organizations and used by patients everywhere.
 We were also involved in the proprietary study into a specific biological sample concentration discovered in women with the disease in collaboration with a leading clinical diagnostic testing company (also the first of its kind).
 We previously conducted a study of medical professionals in collaboration with a leading biotech firm, using data collection and analysis to determine the scientific formulation of a proprietary compound.
 Other collaborations include, but are not limited to, the National Women's Health Information Center, the U.S. Dept of Health & Human Services Office on Women's Health, and countless others.
 We are also delighted work with, and support the endeavors of, most of the world's endometriosis foundations and organizations to achieve a unified goal on behalf of all those suffering.